bchamberland/ReadMe/README.md

 ### My role
 My job is to enable the team to be productive.
-* Recruit the best possible new people.
+* Recruit and retain the best possible people.
-* Work with each person to help them be successful.
+* Work with each person to help them be successful, in the moment as well longer term.
 * Help bridge the gap between high-level company objectives and our concrete deliverables.
 The product team and I work together to provide context and explain priorities.
 I also keep an eye out for places where the strategy might be unclear, or where a particular project’s purpose may have strayed.
 * Process improvements.
 Sometimes we need “machinery” like the steps to follow to plug in a new 3rd party service.
 Maybe there’s too much process bogging us down, and we can streamline things.
 * I keep my entire world on trello boards.
 If you ever want to see, just ask.
 I will never hide my priorites or what I'm doing.